OlgaCarvalho/beautiful-jekyll/_posts/2024-03-10-itsecurity-interview.md

 Today I was [featured](https://www.itsecurity.pt/edicoes/it-security-n17-abril-2024) in IT Security, a Portuguese security magazine that interviewed me on the topic “Social Engineering”.

-Here I share my thoughts.
+Here I share my thoughts on it.

 ### Evolution of Social Engineering Attacks